Galaxy News Radio

-Galaxy News Radio (GNR) is a fictional radio station in the 2008 video game Fallout 3, created by Bethesda Game Studios as part of the Fallout franchise.
+Galaxy News Radio (GNR) is a fictional radio station in the 2008 video game Fallout 3, created by Bethesda Game Studios as part of the Fallout franchise, expanded from the brief mention of "Galaxy News Network" in the 1997 video game Fallout.
 In the game's lore and prior to the main events, it was co-revived by the militant faction called the Brotherhood of Steel (which hosts a military base there) and a mostly independent DJ and subsequent radio host Three Dog, voiced by Erik Todd Dellums.
 It serves as one of the game's three radio stations that can air music from transmissions that can be received by the arm-strapped Pip-Boy of the player character, known as the Lone Wanderer.
 The radio's signal starts off as weak, but the player character can approach the station's plaza to potentially help Three Dog replace the satellite dish atop the Washington Monument in exchange for information regarding their father's whereabouts as part of the game's main quest.
 The GNR broadcasts pre-recorded commentary on the Capital Wasteland setting, the Lone Wanderer's actions, and other characters from Three Dog along with real-life big band songs dating from the 1930s to the 1950s in reference to the series' pre-war setting and vibes.

 The Galaxy News Radio has been well received by critics for its iconicity and standards set for radio stations in the Fallout franchise, with particular praise being given to Three Dog for his entertaining commentary that made players feel uplifted and less lonely amidst travel in the desolate wasteland setting.
 The radio station and its music choices have been discussed by academic scholars in relation to player agency over them and how the lyrics and music style of the classic songs like "I Don't Want to Set the World on Fire" by The Ink Spots could be interpreted in relation to the post-war setting (especially invoking senses of irony and double meaning).
 It has also been part of an online urban legend in which a numbers station replaces the signals of the GNR to air cryptic messages predicting major events.